bitwarden/contributing-docs/docs/getting-started/clients/mobile/android/index.md

 1. Visual Studio 2022 / VS Code
 2.  [.NET 8 (latest)](https://dotnet.microsoft.com/en-us/download/dotnet/8.0)
-    - Note: Even if you have an M1 Mac with ARM 64 architecture, you can install all x64 SDKs to run android
+    - Note: Even if you have an M1 Mac with ARM 64 architecture, you can install all x64 SDKs to run Android
-    - On Visual Studio for Mac you may need to turn on the feature for NET 8 going to Visual Studio > Preferences > Preview Features > Use the .NET 8 SDK
+    - On Visual Studio for Mac you may need to turn on the feature for .NET 8 by going to Visual Studio > Preferences > Preview Features > Use the .NET 8 SDK
 3.  .NET MAUI Workload
     - You can install this by running `dotnet workload install maui`